 - Reduce risk for brain injuries due to falls and other accidents.

-- Limit use of alcohol (some medicines can be dangerous when mixed with alcohol).
+- Limit the use of alcohol (some medicines can be dangerous when mixed with alcohol).

 - Get enough sleep, generally 7-8 hours each night.